 Students will be expected to submit a plan of study, in consultation with their departmental advisor, during the first semester of study.
 Changes to the plan of study must be approved by the advisor.

-Students opting for course based MS degree do not have the thesis option OR the independent study research option, as this is a “course-only” degree.
-Research oriented plan, is only available to research based MS degree students.
+Students opting for course based MS degree do not have the thesis option or the independent study research option, as this is a “course-only” degree.
+The research-oriented plan is only available to research-based MS degree students.

 The Graduate School requires that to receive a Master's degree a student must maintain a grade point average of at least 3.0 in all courses taken as a graduate student.

 For course based Master's students, the Sr. Graduate Advisor serves as their academic advisor throughout their academic program.
 Students consult with the Sr. Graduate Advisor to plan their course of study.

 Any student who does not enroll for any course work relevant to Computer Science in any one semester (summer semesters excluded) must supply the department with a written statement describing the reasons for such inactivity and the student's current intentions concerning work towards the degree.
 This statement must be received by the department by the end of the eighth week of the semester in question.
 Failure to do so will be regarded as evidence of a lack of interest in continuing in the program.
 Similarly, any student who does not enroll for any Computer Science course work for three consecutive semesters (summer semesters excluded) will be regarded as showing a lack of interest in continuing in the program.
 In either case, the student may be asked to explain to the department why the student should not be removed from the degree program, with the department making the final decision on the removal.